This post was reviewed and updated on June 24, 2020

 There’s no hard and fast rule when it comes to the perfect DTI or DSCR.
 Generally, you want your DTI to be somewhere below 43% — the lower the better.
 Conversely, a higher DSCR number is more favorable, and generally, experts recommend that you have a DSCR of 1.10 or higher, though this too can vary from lender to lender.

-Whenever you’re reviewing business financing options (loans, credit cards, lines of credit, etc), it’s important to determine if it’s secured or unsecured.
-When funding is secured, it’s backed by collateral, usually liquid assets that can easily be converted to cash, like CDs, stocks, bonds, real estate, equipment, or automobiles.
+A secured loan is backed by collateral, usually liquid assets that can easily be converted to cash, like CDs, stocks, bonds, real estate, equipment, or automobiles.
 If you fail to meet the repayment terms, the lender can seize the asset in lieu of payment.
+(An unsecured loan, on the other hand, requires no collateral.)

 In other cases, you’ll need to have collateral approved by the lender.
-For instance, if you’re financing a big business purchase or seeking a working capital loan, a lender may require you to use an asset you already own as collateral.
+For instance, if you’re financing a big business purchase or seeking a long-term loan, a lender may require collateral.
+If you don’t have hard assets to pledge keep in mind some lenders will instead file a UCC filing against “accounts receivable” of the company.
+Collateral may also include inventory or even “general intangibles.”

 How much collateral you need depends on several factors, including your credit history, loan amount, and the purpose of the loan (e.g., access business acquisition funding, cover start-up business costs, manage seasonal cash flow needs).

-As mentioned above, each lender has their own set of business loan requirements, and so the best way to find out if you’re eligible for financing is to visit the lender’s website or contact them directly.
-That said, there are a few general practices that may help useful when determining loan eligibility.
+As mentioned above, each lender has their own set of business loan requirements, and the best way to find out if you’re eligible for financing is to visit the lender’s website or contact them directly.
+Questions on the loan application may provide clues as well.
+If t a lender doesn’t ask for your SSN, for example, it probably won’t be looking at personal credit scores.

-If, however, you’re considering a business loan through an online lender, you may find that some have more flexible business loan requirements, specifically as it relates to your time in business, annual revenue, and credit score.
+If, however, you’re considering a cash flow loan loan through an online lender, you may find that some have more flexible business loan requirements, specifically as it relates to your time in business, annual revenue, and credit score.

-Further, some funding solutions, like equipment financing loans, often accommodate borrowers who don’t have great credit or wouldn’t otherwise meet the business loan requirements of traditional lending institutions.
+Further, some funding solutions, like certain equipment financing loans, often accommodate borrowers who don’t have great credit or wouldn’t otherwise meet the business loan requirements of traditional lending institutions.
+That’s because they can repossess the collateral if needed.

 Want to learn more about how you go from application to funding?
 Check out our article on how business loans work.